PatrikAAberg/dmce/README.md

 1. Clone the git to be played around with, in this case "mygit".
 2. Probe the 5 latest commits in "mygit"
-3. Run a module test called "mytest.sh" using stderr to catch the output from the dmce-probe-user.c probe.
+3. Run a unit test called "mytest.sh" using stderr to catch the output from the dmce-probe-user.c probe.
 4. Summarize the results.

 ### Configuration

 Configuration is stored in the file ".dmceconfig".
 If dmce finds this file in the root of the git being probed this copy will be used.
 If not found there, it will pick the one in the user's home directory.
-This way, in a multi-git project, each git can have its own dmce configuratioon.
+This way, in a multi-git project, each git can have its own dmce configuration.
 During installation, a default .dmceconfig will be put in the user's home directory.

 #### The configurable parameters